royhershko/Automated_Monitoring_NASA/README.md

 python3 nasa_monitor.py
 ```

 This script makes a request to the APOD endpoint every 60 seconds, checks if the response status code is 200 (indicating success), and prints the response time.
-You can expand this script to include more advanced monitoring features such as alerting, logging, and handling different types of errors.

 4. **Set Up Prometheus and Grafana Using Docker**:
    * Create a Docker Network